dragondrop-cloud/cloud-concierge/README.md

 ### Running on a schedule
 A common use case is to want to regularly scan for drift and un-codified resources.
 Cloud Concierge can easily be run on a cron schedule using GitHub Actions.
 See our [example workflow](https://github.com/dragondrop-cloud/cloud-concierge/blob/dev/examples/github_action.yml).

+## How does it work?
+1) cloud-concierge creates a representation of your cloud infrastructure as Terraform.
+Only read-only access should be given to cloud-concierge.
+2) This representation is compared against your state files to detect drift, and identify resources outside of Terraform control
+3) Static security scans and cost estimation is performed on the Terraform representation
+4) Results and code are summarized in a [Pull Request](https://docs.cloudconcierge.io/how-it-works/pull-request-output) within the repository of your choice

 ### Telemetry
 For OSS usage, Cloud Concierge only logs data to the dragondrop API whenever a container execution is started.
 This method can be viewed [here](pkg/implementations/dragon_drop/http_dragondrop_oss_methods.go).